Nashville-Public-Library/talklib/README.md

 [Skip to Examples](#examples)

-Use this module to process these types of shows/segments:
+Use this module to process the following types of shows/segments:
 - Full shows we receive via RSS feed
     - such as New York Times, Wall Street Journal, etc.
 - Segments we receive via RSS Feed